 To lower your tax rate on income, consider owning investments that pay qualified dividends.
-These dividends are taxable federally at the capital gains rate, which depends on the investor's modified adjusted gross income (AGI) and taxable income (the current rates are 0%, 15%, 18.8%, and 23.8%).
+These dividends are federally taxable at the capital gains rate, which depends on the investor's modified adjusted gross income (AGI) and taxable income (the current rates are 0%, 15%, 18.8%, and 23.8%).

-Say you put $100,000 into a bank CD paying 2 percent annual interest.
+Say you put $100,000 into a bank CD paying 2% annual interest.
 You'll receive $2,000 in interest.
-If you are in the top tax bracket, your after-tax yield (assuming the investment is held outside of a retirement account) is 1.3 percent.
-(You arrive at that percentage by applying your tax rate of 35 percent to the $2,000 interest payment, leaving you with after-tax interest of $1,300, for an after-tax yield of 1.3 percent).
-If you invest the same $100,000 in a basket of stocks paying 2 percent annually in dividends, you'll receive $2,000 in dividends but only lose $300 to taxes (15 percent of $2,000), for an after-tax yield of 1.7 percent ($1,700 in after-tax dividends divided by $100,000 investment).
+If you are in the top tax bracket, your after-tax yield (assuming the investment is held outside of a retirement account) is 1.26%.
+You can calculate that percentage by applying your tax rate of 37% to the $2,000 interest payment, which leaves you with after-tax interest of $1,260 (or an after-tax yield of 1.26%).
+However, if you invest the same $100,000 in a basket of stocks paying 2% in dividends annually, you'll receive $2,000 in dividends and only lose $300 to taxes (15% of $2,000), for an after-tax yield of 1.7% ($1,700 in after-tax dividends divided by $100,000 investment).

-When comparing investments for cash flow, smart investors look at both pre-tax and after-tax yields.
+Of course dividend-paying stocks offer greater risk than bank CDs in terms of volatility in investment value, so investors should consider their own risk profiles when choosing income investments.
+Still, when comparing investments for cash flow, smart investors look at both pre-tax and after-tax yields.
 After all, it’s not what you make.
 It's what you keep.